Skip to content

 • containers_count: Number of running Docker containers.

-In addition to the above global metric, the following information are retrieved per Docker container:
+In addition to the above global metric, the following information is retrieved per Docker container:

 • Name of the container.